-- Purpose: The purpose of probation is to formally recognize that a student is not making satisfactory progress.
-A student will be placed on probation ONLY if there is adequate time for the student to remediate and demonstrate consistent satisfactory performance during that semester. - Conditions: The conditions of probation are intended to: - 1.
-Recognize unsatisfactory performance at the earliest date. - 2.
+The purpose of probation is to formally recognize that a student is not making satisfactory progress.
+A student will be placed on probation ONLY if there is adequate time for the student to remediate and demonstrate consistent satisfactory performance during that semester.

+Conditions:

+The conditions of probation are intended to:

+- 1. Recognize unsatisfactory performance at the earliest date. - 2.
 Provide guidance and counseling. - 3.
+Give the student an opportunity to correct deficiencies and to demonstrate satisfactory performance.

+Reasons:

-Give the student an opportunity to correct deficiencies and to demonstrate satisfactory performance. - Reasons: The reasons for probation will be given to the student in writing along with the requirements for removing this designation.
-These reasons may include, but are not limited to: - 1.
-Failure to make satisfactory progress in meeting course requirements for the classroom, laboratory or clinical courses. - 2.
-Unsatisfactory student behavior and/or performance - 3.
-Failure to follow program policies and procedures
+The reasons for probation will be given to the student in writing along with the requirements for removing this designation.
+In certain circumstances, the designation may remain in effect for the remainder of the program.
+Reasons for probation may include, but are not limited to:

+- 1. Failure to make satisfactory progress in meeting course requirements for the classroom, laboratory or clinical courses. - 2.
+Unsatisfactory student behavior and/or performance. - 3.
+Failure to follow program policies and procedures. - 4.
+Failure to demonstrate acceptable professional behaviors. - 5.
+Behaviors and/or actions in the clinical setting that put patients at risk.

+Procedure:

-- 4. Failure to demonstrate acceptable professional behaviors. - Procedure: Faculty will complete a Notification of Probation form identifying: - 1.
-Reasons for probation. - 2.
-Requirements for removal of probation. - 3.
-Learning resources and assistance available. - 4.
+Faculty will complete a Notification of Probation form identifying:

+- 1. Reasons for probation. - 2.
+Requirements for removal of probation when applicable. - 3.
+Expected behaviors, skills, actions, etc. to be observed while on probationary status. - 4.
+Learning resources and assistance available. - 5.
 Date by which requirements for removal of probation must be met.